kubernetes/ingress-nginx/docs/user-guide/nginx-configuration/annotations.md

     proxy_set_header Foo-Header 42;
 ```
 > Note: `nginx.ingress.kubernetes.io/auth-snippet` is an optional annotation.
 However, it may only be used in conjunction with `nginx.ingress.kubernetes.io/auth-url` and will be ignored if `nginx.ingress.kubernetes.io/auth-url` is not set

+!!! attention
+Since version 1.9.0, `"auth-snippet"` annotation is disabled by default and has to be explicitly enabled, see [allow-snippet-annotations](./configmap.md#allow-snippet-annotations).
+Enabling it can be dangerous in multi-tenant clusters, as it can lead to people with otherwise limited permissions being able to retrieve all secrets on the cluster.
+See CVE-2021-25742 and the [related issue on github](https://github.com/kubernetes/ingress-nginx/issues/7837) for more information.

 !!! example
     Please check the [external-auth](../../examples/auth/external-auth/README.md) example.